- Research Centre Directors

 More information on programs at Melbourne Law School:

 At CREEL we are proud to have hosted academics from around the world who share our passion and interests in Resources, Energy and Environmental Law.
 Affiliations with our Alumni are far ranging and we value the contributions of our members.
-And CREEL continues to host world class seminars in 2016.
+See our Upcoming Events.

 Erin O'Donnell, says damming Northern Australia should not come at the expense of sustainability.
 This radio interview underscores the ongoing public interest in water law and governance.
 Erin is a Senior Fellow at the University of Melbourne Law School, PhD Candidate and member of the Centre for Resources, Energy and Environmental Law (CREEL).News